A nearest-neighbour discretisation of the regularized stokeslet boundary integral equation

 The grand resistance tensor \cite{pozrikidis2002} is defined as the \(6 \times 6\) matrix,

 where \(R_{FU}\) is the force-velocity resistance matrix, \(R_{F\Omega}\) is the force-rotation coupling, \(R_{MU}\) is the moment-translation coupling and \(R_{M\Omega}\) is the moment-rotation resistance.
-This matrix enables relates the force \(\bm{F}\) and moment \(\bm{M}\) exerted by a rigid body on a viscous fluid due to motion to its translational velocity \(\bm{U}\) and angular velocity \(\bm{\Omega}\),
+This matrix relates the force \(\bm{F}\) and moment \(\bm{M}\) exerted by a rigid body on a viscous fluid to the body's translational velocity \(\bm{U}\) and angular velocity \(\bm{\Omega}\),

 The individual components of the \(3\times 3\) matrices \(R_{\cdot\cdot}\) are calculated by solving the resistance problems \(\bm{U}=\bm{e}_j\) and \(\bm{\Omega}=\bm{e}_j\) in turn and calculating the force and moment in each case.